3 tips to help you win on mobile

 Or rather, make it as easy as possible.
 When push comes to shove, it’s about closing a deal.
 Since you’re not the master of whatever context your user is in, you should make sure the purchase-flow you’re putting the customer through is thought-out and smooth all the way through.
 We know from data that mobile traffic is increasing rapidly, but the mobile conversions aren’t.
 It's a symptom that purchase- and checkout-flows aren’t always as well executed as they could – or even should – be.

 Use Mobilepay, or the like, and remove that possible pain point as an obstacle.

 But, returning to the header, one definitive way of making buying on a mobile device easier, is integrating mobile payment solutions.
 Use Mobilepay, or the like, and remove that possible pain point as an obstacle.
-I’m not saying people are lazy, but if it comes down to choosing between a site that offers a mobile payment solution, and one that requires them to get up, and go get a credit card, I’d not be shy to put down a bet on which would win.
+I’m not saying people are lazy.
+However, if it comes down to choosing between a site that offers a mobile payment solution, and one that requires them to get up, and go get a credit card, I’d not be shy to put down a bet on which would win.

 3. Prioritise site speed - seconds matter